 - 1. Make sure the vehicle is on level ground. - 2.
 Turn the engine off and wait a few minutes for the oil to drain into the oil pan. - 3.
-Set the parking brake and ensure the gearshift is securely latched in - P (Park) (automatic transmission) or 1 (First) (manual transmission). - 4.
+Set the parking brake and ensure the gearshift is securely latched in P (Park) (automatic transmission) or 1 (First) (manual transmission). - 4.
 Open the hood.
 Protect yourself from engine heat. - 5.
-Locate and carefully remove the engine oil level indicator (dipstick).
+Locate and carefully remove the engine oil dipstick. - 5.4L/6.8L gasoline engines only; for diesel engine information, refer to the 6.0 and 6.4 Liter Direct Injection Turbo Diesel Owner's Guide Supplement.

-• 5.4L V8 engine